mhcrnl/ogcalc/doc/ogcalc.rst

 widget.
 More precisely, a \class{GtkContainer} can contain exactly **one** widget.
-This is usually quite confusing compared with the behaviour of other graphics toolkits, which allow one to place the controls on some sort of ``form''.
+This is usually quite confusing compared with the behaviour of other graphics toolkits, which allow one to place the controls on some sort of "form".

 The fact that a \class{GtkWindow} can only contain one widget initially seems quite useless.
 After all, user interfaces usually